|Cambridge University Library|

 This problem is not confined to psychical research, but affects it more than archives in other fields because of its marginal nature and a possible feeling by those not in the field that the data are not worth the paper they are written on.
 It therefore behoves researchers to ensure that the fruits of their labours are properly organised and the preferred destination specified, because they cannot rely on those arranging for the disposal of their effects to do it for them if they themselves fail to make clear provision.
 That means that their wishes are included when they are writing their wills, the executors are clear about it, and preferably the eventual recipients as well.

-So what are the options for ensuring a safe destination for papers and significant libraries?
+So what are the options for ensuring a safe destination for papers and libraries?
 The SPR has a still-growing archive, though people might assume that since it went to Cambridge (it is looked after by the University Library, but is still the property of the SPR) it is closed to new acquisitions.
 This is not so, but donations have to be negotiated with the archivists there.
 That sets the threshold for inclusion higher than it need be if the archives were housed in independent premises because the university has its own space concerns.
-Still largely on the drawing board, the Charles Fort Institute (CFI) is an ambitious initiative set up by Bob Rickard, Fortean Times’s Editor Emeritus, which it is hoped will raise money for a study centre that will attract archival donations.
-However, progress has been slow.
-Significantly, the motivation for the formation of the CFI was the destruction of a significant collection by uninterested relatives, that of Arthur Constance.
+Still largely on the drawing board, the Charles Fort Institute (CFI) is an ambitious initiative set up by Bob Rickard, Fortean Times’s Editor Emeritus, which it is hoped will raise money for a study centre that will attract donations.** However, progress has been slow.
+The motivation for the formation of the CFI was the destruction of a collection by uninterested relatives, that of Arthur Constance.

 Much further advanced is the Swedish Archives for the Unexplained (AFU), which has been very active.
 Among the numerous material that has been donated, much with a ufological slant, it holds the extensive library of Hilary Evans, who had been a Council member of the SPR.
 More recently AFU received Rickard’s collection for which he had to find a new home because it was housed in a damp cellar.
-As AFU’s website indicates, the organisation has an international reach and it is likely that more loads of books and papers will go there; in October this year its blog stated that “Between September 23 and October 5, AFU’s heroic gang has been touring the southern parts of Britain (and Denmark) for new pickups of excellent archives and libraries to be preserved by AFU,” and these forays are made on a regular basis.
+As AFU’s website indicates, the organisation has an international reach and it is likely that more loads of books and papers will go there; in October this year its blog stated that ‘Between September 23 and October 5, AFU’s heroic gang has been touring the southern parts of Britain (and Denmark) for new pickups of excellent archives and libraries to be preserved by AFU,’ and these forays are made on a regular basis.

 Sending things to Sweden has to be better than throwing them out, but it seems a shame that we are unable to preserve them in England.
 I am told by CFI member Gordon Rutter that Rickard’s material is effectively on loan and can be returned on request when suitable facilities are available; in the meantime it is being scanned.
-It is highly likely though that much that is shipped off to Sweden will not return, and there is no reason why organisations here should not be able to organise a similar operation to AFU’s.
+It is highly likely though that much that is shipped off will not return, and there is no reason why organisations here should not be able to organise a similar operation to AFU’s.
 A living, growing archive is essential for a subject to thrive.
 Without access to previous research and thinking the field is the poorer.

 The obvious organisation to oversee such an operation in this country, because it has the necessary structure already, is the SPR.
 The Society has a narrower remit than an organisation like AFU or the CFI, and over the years the SPR has actually given items considered outside its core activities to other organisations: its UFO books went to the Association for the Scientific Study of Anomalous Phenomena, for example.
-But there is no reason in principle why it should not, space and other resources permitting, enlarge its already substantial holdings to cover the entire range of Fortean phenomena, fulfilling in essence, if not in name, Bob Rickard’s vision.
+But there is no reason in principle why it should not, space and other resources permitting, enlarge its already substantial holdings to cover the entire range of fortean phenomena, fulfilling in essence, if not in name, Bob Rickard’s vision.
 That would however entail a radical alteration to the Society’s current arrangements.

 One could become somewhat utopian and speculate on the possibility of the SPR purchasing premises large enough to contain the archives and rare books currently housed in Cambridge.
 These could be combined with its London administration and library, currently in cramped rented premises in Kensington, plus facilities for conducting research.
 It would be a bold step and it would require money, not least to fund a full-time archivist.
 The last is imperative because it was due to the lack of security for the rare ‘Z’ books that these and the archives were transferred to Cambridge.